SantonyChoi/docs/docs/overview.md

 #### Secured with hardware

-Unlike most current wallets which are stored locally on your computer, our wallets are stored in tamper-proof hardware signing modules.
+Unlike most current wallets which are stored locally on your computer, our wallets are stored in tamper-proof hardware security modules.
 The keys never leave the hardware.
 We believe this is far more secure.

 #### Fully recoverable accounts